HC Spartak Moscow

-HC Spartak Moscow (ХК Спартак Москва, Spartak Moskva) is a professional ice hockey team based in Moscow, Russia.
-They played in the Tarasov Division of the Kontinental Hockey League during the 2013–14 season.
-However, the team did not participate in the KHL league for the 2014–15 season because of financial issues, but rejoined the league prior to the 2015–16 season as members of the Bobrov Division.
+HC Spartak Moscow (ХК Спартак Москва, Spartak Moskva) is a professional ice hockey club based in Moscow, Russia.
+It is a member of the Bobrov Division in the Kontinental Hockey League (KHL).
+The club played in the Tarasov Division of the KHL during the 2013–14 season.
+However, the team did not participate in the KHL league in the 2014–15 season, because of financial issues, but rejoined the league prior for the 2015–16 season as a member of the Bobrov Division.

 History

 One of the sections of the Spartak Moscow sports club, HC Spartak Moscow was established in 1946.
 They have won the Soviet Championship four times, and have also had European-level success in the Spengler Cup, which they have won five times.